Business & Entrepreneurship BSc(Hons)

 Personal Effectiveness, Impact and Reputation

-You’ll present a leadership project in an interview and showcase, build a portfolio showing your professional standing, take on team challenges around your business, and develop a strategy for your company.
-You’ll also choose between completing an applied project, work placement or dissertation.
+Finalising your Business and Entrepreneurship degree, you'll present a leadership project in an interview and showcase, build a portfolio showing your professional standing, take on team challenges around your business, and develop a strategy for your company.
+You'll also choose between completing an applied project, work placement or dissertation.

 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.